Using photographs, narrative and audio, I create Life Stories around the beauty of everyday people.

 In 2016, I completed a 6-month training through the Avila Institute of Gerontology's Geriatric Spiritual Care Program and in March 2017, was chosen to participate in the National Endowment of the Arts "Creative Aging Program" for artists at the Creative Center's Training Institute in New York City.

-My interest in peoples' lives has been enriched by my spirituality, my love of photography / story and the possibilities of the world around me.
+My interest in peoples' lives has been enriched by my faith, my love of photography / story and the possibilities of the world around me.